hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/tiny_troupe/TinyTroupe/tinytroupe/openai_utils.md

 - `utils`:  The `utils` module (likely within the `tinytroupe` package) contains functions that help manage and prepare data for the OpenAI calls.
 The code strongly relies on this for composing messages using templates.

-The code demonstrates a layered architecture, separating the API interactions from the rest of the application logic through classes like `OpenAIClient` and `LLMCall`.
+The code demonStartes a layered architecture, separating the API interactions from the rest of the application logic through classes like `OpenAIClient` and `LLMCall`.
 It is highly modular and supports different providers and features, potentially through subclasses and custom configuration.